isaiahkatzt/crush-cointegration/README.md

 # crush-cointegration
-cointegration models and project with application to soybean crush
+cointegration models with application to soybean crush data